MicrosoftDocs/quantum-docs/articles/how-to-use-the-python-SDK.md

 ```

 > [!NOTE]
-> If you receive an `Unauthorized` error when calling `solver.optimize()`, please see [this guide](xref:microsoft.azure.quantum.common-issues#issue-operation-returns-an-invalid-status-code-unauthorized).
+> If you receive an `Unauthorized` error when calling `solver.optimize()`, please see [Azure Quantum common issues](xref:microsoft.quantum.azure.common-issues#issue-operation-returns-an-invalid-status-code-unauthorized).

 This method will submit the problem to Azure Quantum for optimization and
 synchronously wait for it to be solved.
 You'll see output like the following in